MS in Veterinary Medical Sciences with a Concentration in Shelter Medicine

 The University of Florida’s online Master of Science in Veterinary Medical Sciences with a concentration in Shelter Medicine is an exciting new program created to meet a need for qualified shelter professionals.

-This master’s degree is offered through a partnership with UF’s College of Veterinary Medicine and Maddie’s Fund®.
 The program is the first of its kind to be offered fully online, and it provides comprehensive training for students and professionals in the growing field of Shelter Medicine.
 This 30-credit master’s degree can be completed in as little as 2 years, completely online.
 There is no campus visit requirement, and you can complete classes from anywhere in the world.